 - Freshly ground black pepper

-1 If using whole spices (coriander, fennel, cumin), grind them in a mortar and pestle or in a spice grinder until well ground.
+1 Grind spices if using whole spices: If using whole spices (coriander, fennel, cumin), grind them in a mortar and pestle or in a spice grinder until well ground.

-2 Heat olive oil and butter in a 4-quart, thick bottomed pot on medium heat.
+2 Sauté onions and spices: Heat olive oil and butter in a 4-quart, thick bottomed pot on medium heat.
 Add the chopped onion and stir in the ground spices.
 Cook until the onions have softened, about 5 minutes.

-3 Add the sliced cabbage to the pot and stir to mix the cabbage with the onions.
+3 Add cabbage and tomatoes: Add the sliced cabbage to the pot and stir to mix the cabbage with the onions.
 If you are using unsalted stock, sprinkle the cabbage with 1/2 teaspoon of salt.
 Add the canned whole tomatoes, with their juices, to the pot.
 Stir to combine.

-4 Add chicken stock to the pot.
+4 Add stock, simmer till done: Add chicken stock to the pot.
 Bring to a simmer and taste for salt.
 Add more salt to taste.
 Lower the heat and cover the pot.
 Let simmer for 20 to 25 minutes or until the cabbage is thoroughly cooked.

 Sprinkle with freshly ground black pepper to serve.

 Hello!
 All photos and content are copyright protected.
 Please do not use our photos without prior written permission.
 If you wish to republish this recipe, please rewrite the recipe in your own unique words and link back to Cabbage Soup on Simply Recipes.
 Thank you!Print